 Most home buyers today are either single individuals or couples, which can be explained by the fact that Millennials make up the largest share of the home buying market.
 Still, there are plenty of single parents buying homes today.
 The major difference is that single parents sometimes find it more difficult to buy a home because they have to rely on a single income to support an entire family.
 If you are one of them, don’t despair.
-It can be done if you keep in mind these 5 tips for a single parent buying a home in san bernardino, riverside counties.
+It can be done if you keep in mind these 5 tips for a single parent buying a home in San Bernardino, Riverside, and San Diego Counties.

 1. Determine Must-Haves and Like-to-Haves

-First, as a single parent buying a home in san bernardino, riverside counties, you need to make the crucial distinction between what you have to have in a home and what you’d merely like to have – what you need vs. what you want.
+First, as a single parent buying a home in San Bernardino, Riverside, and San Diego Counties, you need to make the crucial distinction between what you have to have in a home and what you’d merely like to have – what you need vs. what you want.
 Getting clear on this early in the process can save you both time and money.

 A good way to begin is by making a list of must-haves, for example, number of bedrooms and baths, square footage, fenced yard, kitchen size, local amenities, neighborhood character, and so on.
 Next, you can list the like-to-haves – features that would be nice, but aren’t essential, like a deck, in-ground pool, or smart features.
 When you have these lists in hand, your house hunting will be more effective and your negotiating leverage will be stronger.